 Looking back I can laugh at it, but I know that at the time my fear was very real.
 For years, it didn’t take something major to raise my anxiety level – any little bit of turbulence would do, or a sound that convinced me something was wrong with the plane.
 My heart would race and I would break into a cold sweat.
-Heck, I even did paintings about it! (see above)
+I even did paintings about my notorious fear of flying.

 Before boarding a flight, I would take Dramamine (the drowsy one, of course) and an anti-anxiety pill to calm me down.